crashoverride777/swifty-rate/README.md

 A simple helper class to show a rate game/app alert after a set amount of app launches.

-If you are looking for a more feature rich and advanced helper check these 2 great helper.
+If you are looking for a more feature rich and more advanced helper have a look at these 2 great helpers.

 https://github.com/nicklockwood/iRate